 From India, Pune

 Let us try to understand the psychology of the persons who destroy the company property.
-If employees are destroying company property during night shift then it is a reflection of their frustration.
-It is also a result of their mental disconnect and they do not identify with the company.
+If employees are destroying company property during the night shift, then it is a reflection of their frustration.
+It is also a result of their mental disconnect, and they do not identify with the company.
 There appears to be a huge "us and them" divide.

 Workers could be perceiving the management as oppressive.
 When they are unable to confront the management directly, they are inflicting the losses on the company by destroying the toilet accessories covertly.

-Partial reason for this could be the recruitment of ragtag elements of the society.
+A partial reason for this could be the recruitment of ragtag elements of society.
 Their uncouthness pops out because they are unable to suppress it for long.
-Those who work in the night shift, how many of them are paid minimum wages?
-How many of them are unskillsed, semi-skilled and skilled workers?
+How many of those who work the night shift are paid minimum wages?
+How many of them are unskilled, semi-skilled, and skilled workers?

-One way to change their attitude is training the workers on attitude, ownership, career building etc. However, again this would be treating symptoms rather than the cause.
+One way to change their attitude is by training the workers on attitude, ownership, career building, etc. However, again, this would be treating symptoms rather than the cause.
 The real malaise is that leadership has failed to be a role model to the employees who are at the lowest rung.

 Thanks,